anfperez/code-assessment-web/blog.md

 Since I made a new component, even if I can't exactly get it to be functional at the moment, I decided to try my hand at writing a test for it.
 Doing some research on 'enyzme', 'shallow', and 'jest'.
 I will structure this test class based on the other classes.

+Later...

+I feel that I have a much better grasp on understanding Jest and Enzyme now.
+I've written test units before, most recently using JUnit in Java.
+So tests make a lot of sense to me, especially tests as simple as these.

 ## Second Task
 2. Enhance Cart Functionality
 * "add to cart", "update cart"